honmanyau/study-notes/Course Notes/Software Construction: Object Oriented Design.md

 ## Disclaimer

 Everything in this file is derived from going through [Software Construction: Object-Oriented Design](https://www.edx.org/course/software-construction-object-oriented-ubcx-softconst2x) and is my own work.
 It is meant for revision and reference purposes and I take no responsibilities for any damaged caused by the use of it (see [LICENSE](https://github.com/honmanyau/study-notes/blob/master/LICENSE.md)).
-If you are stupid enough to plagiarise my work then I hope you get caught and fail at everything else in life.

 ## Notes